jonas-grgt/jonasg.io/content/posts/unit-test-ambiguity/index.md

 > － Ian Cooper － TDD where did it all go wrong[^3]

 For an extended period, adding a new class or method was exactly what was driving my tests.
-Ironically, it was this idea on testing that made TDD comprehensible.
+Ironically, it was this idea on testing that made TDD comprehensible for me.

 This commitment found additional reinforcement through the abundance of straightforward examples and tutorials available on writing tests and TDD, all consistently emphasizing explicit code testing.